Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 * Retransmission Timer and inactivity Timer:
   LoRaWAN devices do not implement a "retransmission timer".
-At the end of a window the ACK corresponding to this window is transmitted by the network gateway in the RX1 or RX2 receive slot of the device if tiles are missing.
+At the end of a window the ACK corresponding to this window is transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of device if tiles are missing.
   If this ACK is not received the device sends an all-0 (or an all-1) fragment with no payload to request an ACK retransmission.
 The periodicity between retransmission of the all-0/all-1 fragments is device/application specific and may be different for each device (not specified).
-The gateway implements an "inactivity timer".
+The SCHC gateway implements an "inactivity timer".
 The default recommended duration of this timer is 12h.
 This value is mainly driven by application requirements and may be changed by the application.

 **Regular fragments**